arslanarkananta/nvim-config/README.md

       <img src="https://img.shields.io/github/languages/top/arslanarkananta/nvim-config" alt="Top languages"/>
     </a>
 </p>
 This repo contains my Neovim configuration for Linux, MacOS, and Windows.
+It's designed to be fast, modular, and highly customizable.
+While it's built to work out of the box, it's also structured to encourage experimentation and personalization, so you can adapt it to your unique coding style.

 ## Screenshot